bevyengine/bevy-website/content/news/2023-07-07-bevy-0.11/index.md

 ![A montage of the three preceding images, contrasting each effect](parallax_mapping_compare.jpg)

-Parallax mapping in bevy is still very limited.
-The most painful aspect is that it is not a standard glTF feature, meaning that the depth texture needs to be programmatically added to materials, including if the material was loaded from a glTF file.
+Parallax mapping in Bevy is still very limited.
+The most painful aspect is that it is not a standard glTF feature, meaning that the depth texture needs to be programmatically added to materials if they came from a GLTF file.

-On top of that, parallax mapping is incompatible with the temporal antialiasing shader, doesn't work well on curved surfaces and doesn't affect object's silhouettes.
+Additionally, parallax mapping is incompatible with the temporal antialiasing shader, doesn't work well on curved surfaces, and doesn't affect object's silhouettes.

 However, those are not fundamental limitations of parallax mapping, and may be